Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Discussion and Future Work

 \section{Discussion and Future Work}

 From the experimental results obtained in the previous section, we have seen that \textit{some DL-based NIDS models (Kitsune, ENIDrift) can be better interpreted in terms of decision trees than other models (HorusEye, HELAD)}.
 This might be attributed to the complexity of the NIDS model architecture and the properties of the model components.
 For example, HorusEye NIDS fidelity values are in the negative.
 Though HorusEye architecture includes only a single autoencoder in the second stage (which processes control plane traffic) compared to an ensemble of AEs in Kitsune or ENIDrift, that single AE is modified from a conventional AE to keep it lightweight, reduce the computational complexity, reduce the false-positive rate and improve throughput.
 It uses an asymmetric AE with separable convolution, dilation convolution and model quantization.
 As it is, AEs are limited in their interpretability as a result of their non-linear nature.
 Due to the complex architecture of the modified AE deployed in HorusEye, TRUSTEE might not be able to build a DT which can imitate the decisions of the black-box modified AE within an acceptable error rate.
 Therefore, to build DL-based NIDSs with better ``explainability'', we recommend using less complex DL architectures and conventional components.
 However, there will be a trade-off between ``explainability'' and model performance (e.g., false-positive rate) and NIDS designers need to achieve a balance between the two.
+One of the ways to achieve this balance is to use the weighted metric introduced in Section \ref{kitsune-case}.

 We have also seen from the results that \textit{TRUSTEE and SHAP explanations are in conflict for 2 out of 3 DL-based NIDSs considered in our work}.
 Their explanations are in agreement for HorusEye NIDS but in conflict for Kitsune and ENIDrift NIDSs.
 This is probably due to the fact that SHAP value for each feature is calculated for a subset of data samples and reflects the importance of that feature in the decision made by the black-box model for a majority of the data samples in that subset.
 On the other hand, TRUSTEE acts on the complete input dataset and identifies the top features contributing the most to forming the decision boundary separating all benign and malicious data samples which are part of the input dataset.
 Another reason could be the different optimization criteria used by TRUSTEE and SHAP while building explanations.
 TRUSTEE applies a teacher-student dynamic derived from imitation learning that uses the black-box ML/DL model as an oracle in conjunction with a carefully curated dataset to guide the training of a surrogate ``white-box'' model in the form of a DT that imitates the black-box’s decisions.
 On the other hand, SHAP uses the Shapley kernel method to approximate the black-box model-interpretable model fidelity function which recovers Shapley values.
 The specific data subset used to conduct the TRUSTEE-SHAP comparison could also play a role in the conflict.
 To reduce the conflict between TRUSTEE and SHAP explanations at the subset-level, we need to further investigate its underlying cause in the future.